KevinNizet/portfolio/README.md

 # Credits :bulb:

-This projects is freely inspired from @Abu Said
+This projects is freely inspired from @Abu Said open source project